tjamali/genomics-analysis-suite/README.md

 * Implements partitioning of `.pod5` files to handle large datasets.
 * Executes basecalling (**Dorado**), alignment (**Minimap2**), and modification extraction (**Modkit**).
 * Employs cluster-based job scheduling to enable scalable processing of transcriptomic datasets.

-A full usage guide is available in the [RNA Pipeline README](./rna-pipeline/README.md).

 ---